-Imagine how much better use of your time and mental energy could go into the things you actually care about or changes you can actually effect on the world.
+Imagine how much better use of your time and mental energy could go into the things you actually care about, or changes you can actually affect on the world.
 Taking a break from social media gives you a chance to take a step back and really evaluate what’s most important in your life and what is a much better use of your time and mental space.

 Take back control of your digital habits

 It also gives you back control of your phone and your digital habits.
 Social media apps and websites are designed to get you addicted to the feedback loops, notifications, likes, and instant gratification it gives you.

 Every time you pull down the screen and refresh, hoping for a new notification or Like, you’re pulling down that slot machine arm hoping there’s something new to stimulate you.
 And when there’s a new Like, Favorite, or Comment, you get a little bit of a dopamine hit.